tenzir/threatbus/apps/vast/README.md

 works as
 [continuous query](https://docs.tenzir.com/vast/cli/vast/export/#documentation).
 `pyvast-threatbus` subscribes to those continuous query results and reports all new IoC matches from VAST to Threat Bus as `Sightings`.

-Live matching is the default mode of operation for `pyvast-threatbus`.
-Note that the VAST node must support this feature.
+You can enable live matching in the config file by setting `live_match: true`.

 #### Retro Matching